SXSW canceled as Austin’s Mayor announces ‘local disaster,’ will WWDC be next?

 The post SXSW canceled as Austin’s Mayor announces ‘local disaster,’ will WWDC be next? appeared first on 9to5Mac.

-The 2020 version of South by Southwest, the massive media, tech and music festival held in Austin, Texas, each year, will not happen after all.
-Officials from... bizjournals Also reported by •TechCrunch
+The 2020 version of South by Southwest will not happen after all.
+Austin and Travis County officials said in a March 6 news conference that the festival will be... bizjournals Also reported by •TechCrunch